Interstate vs Intrastate: Spotting the Difference

-Furthermore, if you operate exclusively in intrastate commerce, it is mandatory to comply with applicable state and local regulations.
-The only federal regulations that apply to intrastate operations are the following:
+If you operate within the confines of intrastate commerce, it is mandatory that you must comply with all state and local regulations.
+Federal regulations only apply to the following:

-- The commercial driver’s license (CDL) for drivers operating commercial motor vehicles.
+- A CDL for drivers operating commercial motor vehicles.

-- Controlled substances and alcohol testing for all persons required to possess CDL.
+- Drug and alcohol testing for all CDL license owners

-- Minimum levels of financial responsibility for the intrastate transportation of certain quantities of hazardous materials and substances.
+- Minimum levels of financial responsibility for the intrastate transportation of specific quantities of hazardous materials and substances.